Healing the Heart: Embracing Love and Forgiveness

 Unmasking the Reality of Hidden Motives

-Over the years, I have met many people who presented themselves as trustworthy, but beneath the surface, their true intentions were hidden.
-Whether they are managers at work, colleagues, or even those close to us, some people allow darkness to influence their actions.
-They may seem kind and supportive on the outside, but behind closed doors, their intentions can be harmful.
+They seem kind, and supportive on the outside, but behind closed doors, their intentions can be harmful.
 God, in His grace, reveals these hidden truths.
-I have learned to stay watchful and prayerful because not everyone who seems good has your best interests at heart.
+I have learned to stay watchful and prayerful because not everyone who seems good has our best interests at heart.

 What is even more troubling is that many of these individuals can seem outwardly pleasant and kind.
 They may appear friendly, even helpful, but underneath, there is bitterness or malice toward someone.
 This is why discernment is so important.
 Not everyone we meet has our best interests at heart.